6th Annual Fall for Opacum Dinner

 Dr. Hoffman will discuss the 4 competing hypothesis about the creation of these structures: that they were built by colonial farmers removing rocks from their fields; by pre-Columbian transatlantic voyagers; that they are the result of natural deposition by glaciers or downslope erosion; and lastly, that they were constructed as sacred places by the indigenous peoples of the region.
 The purpose of Dr. Hoffman’s latest book “Stone Prayers” is to provide quantitative support for the indigenous construction hypothesis.

 Dr. Hoffman holds a Ph.D. from Yale University and since 1973 has directed field operations at archeological sites in southern New England.
 He is an emeritus professor in the Dept. of Anthropology at Bridgewater State University where he has taught since 1978.
-He is the past president of the Massachusetts Archaeological Society and currently serves as the editor of its Bulletin.
+He is the past president of the Massachusetts Archaeological Society and past editor of its Bulletin.
 He has an abiding interest in cognitive anthropology: the study of the ways in which the members of cultures represent their world-view in the form of material culture.

 Join us to hear Dr. Hoffman discuss this highly debated topic and to share the methods and findings of his recent research.